JetBrains/kotlin/ReadMe.md

 * `intellij-core` is a part of command line compiler and contains only necessary APIs.
 * `idea-full` is a full blown IntelliJ IDEA Community Edition to be used in the plugin module.

 These dependencies are quite large, so depending on the quality of your internet connection you might face timeouts getting them.
-In this case you can increase timeout by specifying the following command line parameters on the first run:
+In this case, you can increase timeout by specifying the following command line parameters on the first run:

     ./gradlew -Dhttp.socketTimeout=60000 -Dhttp.connectionTimeout=60000

 ## Important gradle tasks